 Sarada Nori, an accomplished Kuchipudi dancer, is a disciple of Guru Sri Vempati Ravi Shankar and Guru Smt.
 Maddali Usha Gayathri.
-A postgraduate in Computer Science, Sarada decided to pursue her passion and obtained Masters of Arts degree specializing in Kuchipudi from the University of Sliconandhra.
+A postgraduate in Computer Science, Sarada decided to pursue her passion and obtained a Masters of Arts degree specializing in Kuchipudi from the University of SiliconAndhra.
 In addition, she is an exponent of Carnatic classical music under the tutelage of Guru Smt.
 Sarada Subramanyam and Guru Sri Nethi Srirama Sarma.
 Recognized for her artistic prowess, Sarada is a graded artiste on Doordarshan (India’s national broadcaster).
 An able puppeteer with over two decades of experience, Sarada blends Kuchipudi with contemporary puppetry which she leverages in workshops and lecture demonstrations on social themes in her community outreach and artistic endeavors.

 As the founder and artistic director of Layavinyasa, Sarada has been promoting the ancient dance form of Kuchipudi and Carnatic classical Music since 2010 in the New England region in the U.S. where she currently resides.
-She has performed at events in India, United states and Mauritius.
+She has performed at events in India, United States and Mauritius.

 In 2017 Sarada and her ensemble were a part of the prestigious International Festival of Arts and Ideas at Newhaven where she premiered the production ‘Prakrthi’ which blended traditional Kuchipudi and contemporary puppetry to advocate environmental protection.
 She believes in making meaningful connections with her students through dance dramas from Panchatantra, Jataka tales and mythological stories that incorporate English narratives.
 She has been invited as a judge by UConn Sanskrithi (University of Connecticut).
 As an active member of the community, she engages in extensive community outreach by articulating these artforms at public libraries, educational institutions, corporate houses, non-profit organizations, religious institutions and organizations focused on Indian diaspora.